trevorsandy/lpub3d/tools/docs/README.txt

 -Fix: Changing step number attributes on multi-step pages are now working
 -Fix: PLI/BOM sort routine, sort on 'part colour' part(s) appear out of place relative to part size and colour.
+-Fix: Do not create instruction page(s) for unofficial part
 -CHANGE: BOM default sort to sort by colour then size, previous default was size only (PLI default sort by size)

 LPub3D 1.2.3.443.2